msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 <hr />

-Once imported, the mitochondrial genome can be modified as described in the [Guide](https://github.com/msjimc/circularMT/tree/master/Guide/README.md) Figure 4.
+Once imported, the mitochondrial genome can be modified as described in the [Guide](https://github.com/msjimc/circularMT/tree/master/Guide/README.md) (Figure 4).

 <hr />